-The BPRP Online Mapping Tool will utilize data from the Broadband Data Collection (BDC) system of the Federal Communications Commission (FCC) to identify locations unserved with broadband as defined in legislation for the BPRP.
-While the BDC system provides foundational data, the Broadband Infrastructure Office will evaluate technology types or other factors that may limit the ability to serve a location with broadband and will factor this assessment into the mapped data, consistent with U.S. Treasury guidance.
-The Office will display locations using the Broadband Serviceable Location fabric utilized by the FCC.
+The Online Mapping Tool will utilize data from the Broadband Data Collection (BDC) system of the Federal Communications Commission (FCC) to identify locations unserved with broadband as defined in legislation for the program.
+While the BDC system provides foundational data, the office will evaluate technology types or other factors that may limit the ability to serve a location with broadband and will factor this assessment into the mapped data, consistent with U.S. Treasury guidance.
+The office will display locations using the Broadband Serviceable Location fabric utilized by the FCC.